drewhwoo/drewhwoo.github.io/_posts/2017-06-03-K8s-container-networking.md

 ## Docker networking

-host-private networking : containers can talk to other containers only if they are on the same machine.
+Host-private networking : containers can talk to other containers only if they are on the same machine.

 Port fowarding for mapping of container port and host port.